- This post contains affiliate links. Read more here.

 According to the Clinical Nutrition Service (part of Cummings Veterinary Medical Center at Tufts University), wet food can be easier for dogs to chew and swallow and is also a good option for picky eaters.
 Canned food also has higher water content, which can be beneficial for doggos with certain health considerations.
 Fat and protein are more prevalent in wet food, so this may be a good option if your puppy requires a higher protein diet, but not a good choice for puppies who need to watch their fat consumption.

-Dry food tends to have a higher carbohydrate content than wet and, for small breed puppies especially, kibbles can be challenging to chew (unless they are sized accordingly).
+Dry food tends to have a higher carbohydrate content than wet and, for small breed puppies especially, kibbles can be challenging to chew unless they are sized accordingly.
 Dry food, however, does have the advantage of being more affordable and less messy when feeding and cleaning up after mealtimes.
 It also has a longer shelf life than wet (be sure to check the date on the label before buying).
-According to PetMD, dry food has been found in some cases to help maintain dental health in dogs (in accordance with regular teeth cleanings and dental chews).
+According to PetMD, dry food has been found in some cases to help maintain dental health in dogs alongside regular teeth cleanings and dental chews.

 Puppy Food: To Grain or Not to Grain

-As mentioned above, grain-free is another potential factor to consider.
-Some owners prefer grain-free as it is closer to the traditionally carnivorous Canis genus diet and can be easier on a dog’s digestive system, especially if your dog has grain allergies or sensitivities.
+Whether to go grain-free or not is another factor to consider in your puppy’s diet.
+Some owners prefer grain-free, since it’s closer to the traditionally carnivorous Canis genus diet and can be easier on a dog’s digestive system, especially if your dog has certain allergies or sensitivities.